Alpheias

 Taxonomic history

 The has remained in Galleriinae since its description with no major reclassification, though the itself has undergone revision.
-The and full species inventory require verification against modern revisionary work.
+The type and full species inventory require verification against modern revisionary work.

 Research needs